COVID-19 Information Resident Resources Business Resources Genesee Connects

 What is Coronavirus?

 Coronavirus are a large family of viruses, which may cause illnesses in humans and animals.
 In humans, several Coronavirus are known to cause respiratory infections ranging from the common cold to more severe illnesses.
 The most recently discovered is the novel Coronavirus, SARS-COV-2, which causes the COVID-19 disease.
 Common symptoms include fever, cough, and trouble breathing.
-Currently, there is no cure or vaccine for this virus.

 Persons who are experiencing symptoms of COVID-19 should call ahead to their health care provider before seeking treatment in person.